journeyapps/android-maven-example/README.md

     mvn install -Pintegration-tests -Dandroid.device=usb

 To run on an emulator, start up an emulator, and set `android.device` to the name of that emulator.

+## License

+All files in this project are under the MIT license, see LICENSE for details.